bidursapkota00/React/README.md

 ### Accessing DOM Elements and Persisting Values

-`useRef` creates a mutable reference that persists across renders without causing re-renders.
-Commonly used for accessing DOM elements or storing values that don't need to trigger updates.
+- lets you store a mutable value
+- preserves the value between renders
+- DOES NOT TRIGGER RE-RENDER
+- target DOM nodes/elements

 **Example:**